riboseinc/rfc-openpgp-sca/sections/99-acknowledgements.md

 The authors would like to thank the following persons for their valuable advice and input.

-* Jack Lloyd of the Ribose rnp team for his input and implementation
+* The Ribose rnp team for their input and implementation